 - aged balsamic vinegar or balsamic glaze

-- In a 350°F oven or toaster oven, bake toast pieces until slightly browned and crunchy on the crust.
+- In a 350°F oven or toaster oven, bake toast pieces until slightly browned and crunchy on the crust, about 5 minutes.
 The inside of the bread should still be soft, but sturdy enough to hold the weight of ingredients without flopping over.

 - Cover toast pieces with peach slices and prosciutto.

-- Remove burrata from it’s container and lightly pat dry.
-On a separate plate break apart at the center, using your hands to somewhat, evenly tear and lay pieces of the creamy cheese over the toasts.
+- Remove burrata from the container and lightly pat dry.
+On a separate plate break apart at the center, using your hands to somewhat evenly tear and lay pieces of the creamy cheese over the toasts.